openenergymonitor/guide/source/setup/daily-averages.markdown

 ### Hourly averages

 1. Open the feed for which you wish to generate averages for in the default data viewer called graph.
-2. Click on the Average tickbox below the graph.
+2. Click on the Average tickbox for the feed, below the graph.
 3. Select 'fixed interval' for type and then enter 3600 in the box next to it (i.e: 3600 seconds in an hour)
 4. To view the output as a bar graph select 'Bars' from the dropdown graph type selector next to the feed
 5. To complete hit **Reload**.